gcc-mirror/gcc/gcc/config/arm/arm.md

 ;; Note: For DImode insns, there is normally no reason why operands should ;; not be in the same register, what we don't want is for something being ;; written to partially overlap something that is an input.
-;; Cirrus 64bit additions should not be split because we have a native ;; 64bit addition instructions.

 (define_expand "adddi3"
  [(parallel